centreon/centreon-documentation/en/releases/lifecycle.md

     fixed according to their priority.
 3. Third phase: Blockers or security issues are fixed according to their priority.

-> The severity and prioritization of bugs are the Centreon team's responsibility.
+> Prioritization is made by Centreon’s product team.

-The first phase begins the lifecycle of the release.
+The first phase of the lifecycle begins on the day of a version release.

 The second phase of a version begins when the next major version is available.
-For example, the release of Centreon 21.04 starts the second phase of Centreon 20.10.
+For example, the release of Centreon 21.04 triggers the second phase of Centreon 20.10.

 The third phase of a version begins when the second next major version is available.
-For example, the release of Centreon 21.04 starts the third phase of Centreon 20.04 and the second phase of Centreon 20.10.
+For example, the release of Centreon 21.04 triggers the third phase of Centreon 20.04 and the second phase of Centreon 20.10.

 ### From version 21.10

 From version 21.10, versions are supported for 2 years.
-The lifecycle of a version is divided into 2 phases, lasting one year each.
+The lifecycle of a version is divided into 2 phases of 12 months each.

 1. First phase: Bugs of all severity levels (minor, major, critical, blocker) and security issues are fixed according to their priority.
 2. Second phase: Major, critical bugs and blockers, or security issues are fixed according to their priority.

-> The severity and prioritization of bugs are the Centreon team's responsibility.
+> Prioritization is made by Centreon’s product team.

 ### Schema

-This schema shows the Centreon lifecycle:
+This diagram outlines the Centreon version lifecycle policy:

 ![image](../assets/releases/lifecycle.png)